remarkablemark/remarkablemark.github.io/_posts/2016/2016-10-12-sass-import-partial.md

 Unfortunately, importing a partial _multiple times_ means that it's included _multiple times_.

 That's why it's good practice to do all imports in a **_single_** file.

-For more information about importing Sass partials, [Zurb](https://zurb.com) has a nice [introduction](https://zurb.com/university/lessons/wrangling-sass-import-files).